 - Jim Delahanty, Player-manager (1915)

-After the 1905 season, Clarkin sold the club’s top pitcher William Foxen to Providence for $250.
-The sale of Foxen was the first of many transacted by Clarkin who acquired a frugal reputation for selling off players.
-In 1906, Bert Daly served as player-manager until midway through the season, when he returned to his home in Bayonne, New Jersey to practice medicine.
-Harry Noyes was named player-manager and Clarkin became sole owner of the Senators.
-He signed Herman Bronkie of Manchester, Connecticut, a rookie third baseman who later matriculated to the Cleveland Naps.
-When the season concluded Hartford stood fourth in the Connecticut League.
+After the 1905 season, Clarkin sold his top pitcher William Foxen to Providence for $250.
+The sale of Foxen was the first of many transacted by Clarkin, who acquired a reputation for selling players.
+In 1906, Bert Daly served as player-manager until midway through the season, when he left to practice medicine in his hometown in Bayonne, New Jersey.
+Clarkin became sole owner of the Senators and Harry Noyes was named player-manager.
+Hartford signed Herman Bronkie of Manchester, Connecticut, a rookie third baseman who later signed with the Cleveland Naps.

 Sources